 Istanbul Taxi Guide 2026: Fares, Apps, and How to Pay

-All licensed Istanbul taxis display a "TAKSI" sign on the roof and carry their registration number on the sides of the vehicle.
-Their license plates always begin with 34 T — if the plate doesn't start with 34 T, it isn't a legal taxi.
+Istanbul has three taxi tiers, distinguished by color: yellow (standard, cheapest), turquoise (~15% more), and black (luxury, ~70% more).
+All licensed cabs display a "TAKSI" sign on the roof, carry their registration number on the sides, and have license plates beginning with 34 T. If the plate doesn't start with 34 T, the vehicle isn't a legal taxi.

 | Yellow | Standard sedan | Base rate |